nahmed92/unit-service/README.md

 # Etilize Unit

-Unit service provide services to store units and value conversion across units.
+unit-service provide services to store units and value conversion across units.

 # How to get the code